 - The year the home was built must be on or after 1983.

 - If the home was built before 1983 but there is an addition that was built after 1983, the addition is eligible for the program.
 The homeowner must supply proof that the addition was built after 1983 (building permit, CO or other similar documentation).

 - The home is within 20 miles radius of J.J.
-Mottes Concrete Company in Stafford Springs (this can be verified at https://opendatact.github.io/mottes/).
-Click on the search button at the top and type in the address.
+Mottes Concrete Company in Stafford Springs (this will be verified automatically as part of the application process).
+A waiver process for homes outside of the 20 mile radius is in place.

 - 50% reimbursement, up to $2,000 for pyrrhotite testing of 2 core samples; visual inspection will be reimbursed at 100% of value up to $400.

 - Visual Inspection must be performed by a licensed professional engineer.
 Go to https://www.elicense.ct.gov/Lookup/LicenseLookup.aspx to check whether the engineer is licensed (the category is Professional Engineer).